15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 18 Best Things to Do in Estes Park, CO

-Ranger-led snowshoeing hikes help newcomers learn a new skill (it’s not as intimidating as it sounds!), opening up a whole new world of trails.
+Ranger-led snowshoeing hikes can also help newcomers learn a new skill (it’s not as intimidating as it sounds!), opening up a whole new world of trails.

 Group of hikers cross country skiing in rocky mountain national park in winter with mountain peaks in the background

-For those who prefer to stick to hiking boots, spots like Old Fall River Road are closed to vehicle traffic in winter but turn into great hikes instead.
+For those who prefer to stick to hiking boots, spots like Old Fall River Road are closed to vehicle traffic in winter but are transformed into great hikes instead.

 In addition to snowshoeing, cross-country skiing and sledding are also fun winter activities in RMMP!